-The remaining $1.25 million will be allocated in 2018 and will support OIP organisations to build business capacity, sustainability and entrepreneurship, with funding rolling out in the following financial year.
+The implementation plan for the remaining $1.25 million will be developed in 2017-2018 to support OIP organisations to build business capacity, sustainability and entrepreneurship, with funding rolling out in the following financial year.

 Extension of a pilot program to enable small to medium creative industry organisations, from all creative sectors, to undertake innovative marketing projects to grow their audiences or markets in new ways.

 The Marketing Innovation Fund has been introduced as an ongoing program, open for applications annually.
 Focused on small to medium organisations in all creative sectors, the fund encourages and supports new approaches to marketing.